SnakeZx/SSLCertificateTracker/README.md

 3. Extract the zip file to desired folder location.

 ### 2. Open CMD or Terminal
-Nagivate to the new extracted or cloned folder directory like so in Terminal or CMD:
+1. Locate newly extracted or cloned folder in windows explorer and copy the folder path from explorer.
+2. Open Command Prompt (CMD) or Terminal.
+3. Replace the file path in the below command:

 ```
 cd "C:\CLONED OR EXTRACTED FOLDER PATH HERE\"
 ```

 ### 3. Compile Into Standalone .EXE
-Run this in CMD or Terminal command to bundle all code and dependencies into one single .exe file:
+Run this command in the CMD or Terminal window from the previous step.
+(This is a command to bundle all code and dependencies into one single .exe file):

 ```
 dotnet publish -c Release -r win-x64 --self-contained true -p:PublishSingleFile=true